Pivot-RP provides multiple ways of searching for funding opportunities:

 - Shared with you by other users

-- Automatically curated by Pivot's Advisor feature, based on your profile
+- Automatically curated by Pivot-RP's Advisor feature, based on your profile

 - Manually curated by an administrator and shared with all users